-This table reflects the general timeline for the internship component of the Principal Preparation program for a fall start.
-Students are allowed to begin their first internship during Winter Quarter if they prefer, but hours for each internship site should run a full K-12 semester.
-Note: 1) summer hours can only be counted if summer school is in session and students are present in the building and 2) cannot be a majority of hours at either site.
+This table reflects the general timeline for the internship component of the Principal Preparation program for a Fall Quarter start.
+Students may begin their first internship during Winter Quarter if they prefer, but hours for each internship site should run a full K-12 semester.
+Note: 1) summer hours may be counted if summer school is in session with students present in the building and 2) cannot be a majority of hours at either site.